 The CliC/IASC Workshop on Linkage Between Arctic Climate Change and Mid-Latitude Weather Extremes will be held on November 3-5, 2015, at the University of Sheffield, UK.

-Two years ago there was the NAS and IASC workshops on linkages and the NOAA workshop in the following spring.
-Not much progress was made as the controversy and difference in basic viewpoints dominated the results.
+Two years ago there were the NAS and IASC workshops on linkages and the NOAA workshop in the following spring.
+Not much progress was made as the controversy and differences in basic viewpoints dominated the results.

-Progress was made at a small workshop in Seattle last fall that highlighted spatial variability especially eastern Asia and eastern N America.
+Progress was made at a small workshop in Seattle last fall that highlighted spatial variability, especially in Eastern Asia and Eastern N America.
 Substantial progress was made at a Polar Prediction Program (PPP) December 2014 workshop in Spain, sorting major events versus no change in cold climatology and questions of risk avoidance.
 The issue of state dependence of linkages was discussed at IUGG.
 There is emerging evidence of reinforcing mechanisms in eastern Asia and eastern North America.
 There is now a US CLIVAR working group and other planned activities (e.g. Vihma).

 Tuesday, November 3, 2015